 The sociocultural appropriateness of not just IQ tests, but of language assessments, must also be taken into consideration.
 The American Council on the Teaching of Foreign Languages (ACTFL) has listed guidelines to properly assess language proficiency in reading based on familiar and factual material.
 The familiar and factual material can be different in any given language, and particular background knowledge cannot be assumed (Child, 1988).

+Chapter III

 Methods